bensutherland/amplitools/README.md

 #### 00. Prepare inputs and functions
-The input filename must be alphanumeric characters only connected with hyphens or underscores (i.e., no spaces).
+**Important note:** input filename must be alphanumeric characters only connected with hyphens or underscores (i.e., no spaces).
+Multiple sequential underscores without other alphanumeric characters breaking up the underscores will cause the script to fail (e.g., `this__will_not_work`).

 Copy any number of input files in the folder `02_input_data`.